ninjudd/cake/README.md

 Cake also provides several system tasks for managing the persistent JVM.

-    cake start     ;; Start cake jvm processes. cake stop      ;; Stop cake jvm processes. cake restart   ;; Restart cake jvm processes. cake reload    ;; Reload any .clj files that have changed or restart. cake ps        ;; List running cake jvm processes for all projects. cake kill      ;; Kill running cake jvm processes.
-Use -9 to force or --all for all projects.
+    cake ps        ;; List running cake jvm processes for all projects. cake kill      ;; Kill running cake jvm processes.
+Use -9 to force. cake killall   ;; Kill all running cake jvm processes for all projects. cake log       ;; Tail the cake log file.
+Optionally pass the number of lines of history to show. cake upgrade   ;; Upgrade cake to the most current version.

 [Default Task Documentation](http://wiki.github.com/ninjudd/cake/default-tasks)